hrachovcovat/english/06_storytelling/index.md

 > Let me introduce you a 'relaxed me'

 ![me.](Img/kk.jpg)
-When I was a kid, my mother did a lot of creative things with me.
-She somehow build a love for creating things in me.
+When I was a kid, me and my mother did a lot of creative activities and she somehow build a love for creating things in me.
+I also attended drawing and ceramics club.
+I remember my first contact with a computer, I was about 8 sitting infront of a big screen and my dad was explaining me what is Google, that I can search some pictures of princesses and fairies here (:DDD).

 > For example this is my some of my work I made in ?? years.
 I was proud of myself.
 Funny right?
 Now I can't find that type of feeling.